Sacramento Fish & Wildlife OfficeServing the people, conserving the fish, wildlife, and plants of California

 San Francisco Garter Snake

-SF garter snakes are active during the day.
+San Francisco garter snakes are primarily active during the day.
 They may hunt after dark on warm evenings.
+The snakes are extremely shy, difficult to locate and capture, and quick to flee to water or cover when disturbed.

 Garter snakes are not dangerous.
 In California, only rattlesnakes have venom that is dangerous to humans.

-Females give live birth from June through September.
-Litters average 16 babies.
+Females give live birth from June through September, with litters averaging 16 babies.

 WHAT YOU CAN DO